hghcomphys/hghcomphys.github.io/_posts/2021-06-13-mahalanobis-image-outlier-detection.md

 ### Feature extractor model
-We first need to build a NN classifier model which contains two main parts:
+For feature extractor model, we need to build a NN classifier model which contains two main parts:
 - Feature extractor
 - Top softmax layer